MahadebSen/Fitness-Edge/README.md

 ##`What I have done in this project`

-- Create banner
+- Protected authentication applied on routes.
-- Set background image
+- Active link feature added.
 - Create protected auth
 - Create footer
 - Create log in from